Medial-EarlySign/MR_Wiki/index.md

 *   **Reusable Pipelines:** Save valuable engineering time by providing shareable, tested pipelines and methods.
 *   **Built-in Safeguards:** Mitigate common pitfalls like data leakage and time-series-specific overfitting.
 *   **Production-Ready:** Designed for easy deployment using Docker or minimal distroless Linux images.
+*   **Innovaitive Algorithms** During the years we have developed some outperforming algorithms for processing medical data, explainability, fairness, etc.

 ## Core Components